Styling the application

 in our application, we’re going to have to add all this markup around it with

-attribute.
+the fa_icon and the class attribute.
 Rather than repeating all that

 markup, we can use semantic styling.
 All the "New" links are going to look